Management Information Systems (MISY)

 Department: College of Business

-this course covers both the principles and practices of conducting business with the help of technologies providing an overview of the past and future of the discipline, business models, traditional and disruptive technologies, marketing strategies and various business systems.
+This course covers the principles and practices of conducting business with the help of technologies, providing an overview of the past and future of the discipline, business models, traditional and disruptive technologies, marketing strategies, and various business systems.
 In addition, some of the major issues associated with e-commerce, such as security and privacy, will be explored.
-Also, students will conduct hands-on projects on the latest version of SAP platform, experiencing business processes on the cloud.
+Also, students will conduct hands-on projects on selected leading industrial platforms.

 Restriction(s):